Medical racism in the United States: Cultural competence

 Physicians who are not culturally competent can harm patients due to poor relationship dynamics, contributing to medical racism.
-Racism is defined as “a form of social formation embedded within a network of social, economic, and political entities in which groups of people are categorized...”
-As a result, there are groups of people that are racialized as inferior.
-Most times, individuals tend to categorize these groups with negative stereotypes with connotations that have a high level of acceptance and endorsement.
 While physicians may consciously condemn racism and negative stereotypes, evidence shows that doctors exhibit the same levels of implicit bias as the greater population.
 Racialized minority groups report experiencing both overt and covert racism in healthcare interactions.
-Implicit bias is also seen in mental health services, which are plagued by disparities viewed through lenses of racial and cultural diversity.
-Much of the discrimination that occurs is not intentional.
-Healthcare providers may not consciously have biases on racial stereotypes.
+Implicit bias is also seen in mental health services, Healthcare providers may not consciously have biases on racial stereotypes.
 These tend to occur automatically.
-Psychological studies have demonstrated that “...persons who do not see themselves as prejudiced will make health care allocation decisions…”.
+Psychological studies have demonstrated that "...persons who do not see themselves as prejudiced will make health care allocation decisions…".
 Based on this research, several authors argue that there is an intense need for cultural competence education in healthcare for explicit racism and implicit biases.
-Cultural incompetence exists for a number of reasons such as lack of diversity in medical education and lack of diverse members of medical school student and faculty populations.
+Cultural incompetence exists for a number of reasons, such as lack of diversity in medical education and lack of diverse members of medical school student and faculty populations.
 This leads to marginalization of both minority healthcare providers and minority patients.